jspinoza3/2azerons/README.txt

 - LP_longOver
 - LP_repeatOver

-For a more flattened, concrete state machine diagram, see this link: https://docs.google.com/drawings/d/1JijpUo575Bc2RLW65jbtVsHNbFz341wYJE1maVM_MEE/ (or \Diagrams\hello_world_flowchart.svg)
+For a more flattened, concrete state machine diagram, see:
+\customization\hello_world.svg
+or online at:
+https://docs.google.com/drawings/d/1JijpUo575Bc2RLW65jbtVsHNbFz341wYJE1maVM_MEE/

-It describes the behaviour defined by a two button chording group paradigm consisting of the the buttons "H" and "W", an example of which is coded in hello_world\hello_world.ahk
+It describes the behaviour defined by a two button chording group paradigm consisting of the the buttons "H" and "W", an example of which is coded in \customization\hello_world.ahk

 ============AHK Level customization: structure of 2azerons.ahk from a distance======================== Inert Library